Benojir/AhMyth-Plus/README.md

 # AhMyth Plus

-# This repo is no longer maintainance.
-Please visit this repo for upcoming updates of AhMyth-Plus <a href="https://github.com/Benojir/AhMyth-Plus">https://github.com/Benojir/AhMyth-Plus</a>

 AhMyth Plus: A modified, bug-fixed, and feature-enhanced version of the discontinued open-source Android remote administration tool.
 Experience the extended capabilities and improved performance in this revamped edition.

 (Please star ⭐ mark this project to support)